 Everyone is also welcome at other services held in the chapel during the week.

-This service is also broadcast on channel one of Hospedia.
+This service is also broadcast on channel five of Hospedia.

 Help getting to the chapel

 Volunteers from the chaplaincy can provide wheelchair transport to and from the chapel for inpatients who need it.
 If you would like this assistance, please ask a member of the ward staff to contact the office (hospital extension 217769) - if the answer phone is on, please leave clear details of the patients name and ward.